trazfr/alarm/README.md

 - `alsa_device` you may change it if you want another ALSA device. `default` should be OK for most.
 - `assets_folder` where the assets (`shader`, `music`, `textures`) are located
 - `display_driver` can be either:
-  - `sdl` for SDL2 driver
+  - `sdl` for SDL2 driver.
+Uses embedded inputs from SDL2 by default
-  - `wayland` for very basic Wayland driver
+  - `wayland` for very basic Wayland driver.
+Uses embedded inputs from Wayland by default
-  - `raspberrypi_hdmi` to output to Raspberry's Dispman.
-This is only to run in a console. **There is currently no mouse input**
+  - `raspberrypi_dispmanx` to output to Raspberry's Dispman.
+This is only to run in a console.
+Uses inputs from `/dev/input/event*` by default
-  - `raspberrypi_tft` to output to `/dev/fb1` which is in my case a TFT touchscreen connected by SPI.
-You have to perform some configuration on Raspbian before using it. **It is completely untested due to a pending postal delivery and it misses the touchscreen part :/**
+  - `raspberrypi_framebuffer` to output to `/dev/fb1` which is in my case a TFT touchscreen connected by SPI.
+You have to perform some configuration on Raspbian before using it.
+Uses inputs from `/dev/input/event*` by default
+- `event_driver` can be either:
+  - `default` to use the default events associated to the `display_driver`
+  - `dummy` to never have any input
+  - `linux` to fetch the events from `/dev/input/event*`
 - `display_width` / `display_height` to scale the display, mostly for development
 - `display_seconds` to display the seconds in the main screen along with hours and minutes
 - `frames_per_second` fixed frames per seconds to save CPU.
 We don't need 200fps for an alarm clock